-Page 5 All staff magnetic are are required to locate the preparity increasificately often their chift All staff members are required to leave the property immediately after their shift.
-Each team member is reminded of the importance of physical distancing away from the job as well as or the job.
+Page 5 All staff magnetic are are required to locus the parametric impropositionally of our their shift All staff members are required to leave the property immediately after their shift.
+Each team member is reminded of the importance of physical distancing away from the job as well as of the job.
 G. MONITORING PROTOCOLS Friendly, yet firm communication with any patron violating the required safety protocols is a must.
 Patrons are reminded that any violation of Physical Distancing Protocols will jeopardize the continued operation of local outdoor recreation rental businesses.
 Any patron, who refuses to adhere to the safety protocols after one warning is asked to leave the property immediately.
 Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
 You may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: